 His interests are preventive cardiology, electrophysiology and both healthcare policy and advocacy.
 He continues to work on projects with the National Coalition on Healthcare, as well as the Cardiovascular Research Foundation.

 Extracurricular interests include graphic design, basketball, football, track & field, binge watching TV series' and foreign travel excursions.

-I am a chief medical resident at Beth Israel Deaconess Medical Center in Boston, MA.
-I am privileged to be spending my chief year at the West Roxbury VA Hospital, which holds academic affiliations with three academic medical centers in the Boston area.
+I am a medical attending and Director of Continuing Medical Education at VA Boston Healthcare System.
+I am privileged to attend on the medical service working alongside house staff and students at the West Roxbury VA, which holds academic affiliations with three academic medical centers in the Boston area.
 I am originally from Michigan and attended the University of Michigan in Ann Arbor (Go Blue!) for college.
 For medical school, I attended the Feinberg School of Medicine in Chicago, IL, where I also obtained my MPH.
 During medical school, I completed a CDC Experience Fellowship in Applied epidemiology, which I spent with the Centers for Disease Control and Prevention's Influenza Division learning how to do outbreak investigations and domestic influenza surveillance.
-Apart from applied epidemiology and public health, my major interests in medicine are high-value care and medical education.
-I am a graduate of my residency program's Clinician Educator Track and a member of the BIDMC Academy of Medical Educators.
-Outside of medicine, I love running, biking, barbequing for housestaff every Friday at the VA, and imaging I would be good at stand-up comedy.
+Today, my major interests as a medical educator are in mechanistic thinking, comparative physiology, and critical appraisal of the literature.
+Outside of medicine, I love running, biking, and imaging I would be good at stand-up comedy.